 Whereas Bach resorts to this little ditty, even less sophisticated than his fugue subject:

 After which, it is time to take care of that profusion of notes they've both written into the ends of their fugue subjects.
 Now there is only so much rushing around that is going to sound musically attractive.
 Both gentlemen solve that problem the same way, which is to let the fugue subject prattle on with its shower of notes, and have the other voices which are not stating the fugue subject largely stay out of the way.
 That concentrates the running activity in one voice at a time.

 As I observed when I wrote about the Buxtehude, it seems a bit like cheating, mainly because it requires less compositional dexterity to follow one voice around while it chatters and let the other fill in with rhythmic plunks on the beat, but the effect is charming, and a good (or in this case great) composer knows when to get out of the way, and especially, what is most effective given the natural strengths and weaknesses of the material.

 Two other observations: one is that the fugue subjects almost never go away.
-In most fugues there are places, usually transitions from one key are to another, where the fugue subject disappears completely and can be heard in none of the voice.
+In most fugues there are places, usually transitions from one key are to another, where the fugue subject disappears completely and can be heard in none of the voices.
 In both of these fugues that happens only a little; it is almost wall to wall subject area, which means that once you have the opening fugue subject in your head you can hear it in the upper voice, the lower voice, or somewhere in the middle, practically the entire time.

 Another observation is that both pieces really give your feet something to do.
 The pedal parts to these fugues are quite athletic and fun to play.
 Bach, the younger man, must have felt the need to outdo his predecessor, and he concludes his piece with a rip-roaring pedal solo.
 Not to mention the burp at the end!
 (Buxtehude chooses instead a soprano flourish.)